jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_ii.rst

             return True
         if not p and not q:
             return True
+        if p and not q:
+            return True
         if p and q:
             return True
-        return p and not q
+        return not p and q

   the terminal still shows green.
 I write the opposite `if statement`_ to change the else_ clause